 Your website needs to be attractive; there's no doubt about that.
 But even the prettiest website can't hold visitors' attention if they can't find what they're looking for.
 Make your web design more than beautiful—make it effective by focusing on website ROI.

 A happy medium between beautiful design and functionality does exist.
 When you’re using your website as a marketing tool, it needs to:

 - Clearly state who you are and what you do

 - Be visually appealing in a way that fits your brand

 - Use calls to action (CTAs) to guide visitors and capture leads

+So what is your buyer persona?
 Your buyer persona describes your perfect customer: one who already needs, wants, and can buy your stuff.
-But once you've attracted the right customer and held his or her attention, you need to create pathways that can result in sales (a.k.a.
+But once you've attracted the right customers and held their attention, you need to create pathways that can result in sales (a.k.a.
 ROI).
 The signposts along these pathways are your CTAs.

 CTAs help visitors navigate your site by directing them to the things they're looking for, like your services page.
-They also help guide people to the places you want them to visit, like a special promotion or contact form.
+CTAs also help guide people to the places you want them to visit, like a special promotion or lead-capturing offer.